Updated 2026-03-30

 Key Differences: Vanguard vs Human Interest

 When comparing Vanguard and Human Interest, consider their core strengths: Vanguard excels with lowest expense ratios in the industry, while Human Interest stands out for flat-fee pricing transparent and affordable.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Vanguard's customer service rating is 4.2/5 compared to Human Interest's 4.3/5.
 For mobile experience, Vanguard scores 4.0/5 while Human Interest scores 4.2/5.

 Which Provider is Right for You?